Australia 2024. Vehicle Market Suffers Economic Contration In September (-9.8%)

 To support medium-term economic growth, productivity-enhancing reforms, such as improving labour mobility and aligning product standards with other advanced economies, will be crucial.
 These reforms, alongside measures to manage fiscal pressures from an ageing population and climate transition, could help ensure sustained economic recovery.

-September saw another decline in new light vehicle sales (car passenger plus light commercial vehicles), following a few unstable months that interrupted a string of 16 consecutive growing months.
-Monthly sales in September 2024 reached 99,881 (-9.8%), with YTD figures at 935,260 (+4%).
+November saw another decline in new light vehicle sales (car passenger plus light commercial vehicles), following a few unstable months that interrupted a string of 16 consecutive growing months.
+Monthly sales in November 2024 reached 98,412 (-9.4%), with YTD figures at 1,10 million units (+1.6%).

 Medium-Term Market Trend